 Mediators come from a wide variety of professions and use different styles of mediation.
-Important things to look for include experience, reputation, educational credentials, mediation training, knowledge of a particular field, and membership in a mediation organization like Family Mediation Nova Scotia.
+Important things to look for include experience, reputation, educational credentials, mediation training, knowledge of a particular field, and membership in a mediation organization like Family Mediation Canada.

-Mediators on the court's roster have completed a selection process based on a set of criteria adopted from Family Mediation Nova Scotia.
+Mediators on the court's roster have completed a selection process based on a set of criteria.
 They are all experienced professionals either in the field of social work or law.